UmbHost/UmbCheckout/README.md

 [https://docs.umbcheckout.net](https://docs.umbcheckout.net)

+## Getting started with the TestSite

+Install the test site, discard any Git Changes and then Import Everything using uSync

 ### Contribution guidelines

 To raise a new bug, create an issue on the GitHub repository.
 To fix a bug or add new features, fork the repository and send a pull request with your changes.
 Feel free to add ideas to the repository's issues list if you would to discuss anything related to the package.